Bereavement Support Groups

-ACGB offers a closed support group for adults of all ages who are grieving the death of a parent. it is a social and supportive group where memories, experiences and challenges can be shared.
-DOP meets online fortnightly on Wednesday evenings from 5:30pm - 7:00pm.
+ACGB offers a closed support group for adults of all ages who are grieving the death of a parent.
+It is a social and supportive group where memories, experiences and challenges can be shared.
+The Parent Remembrance group meets online fortnightly on Wednesday evenings from 6:00pm - 7:30pm.

 Bereavement at the Bar - Dates and Venue to be Confirmed